PGVC HOUSE RULES

 Captain/Team Rep (TR) Responsibilities - LEAGUES, TOURNAMENTS, SPECIAL EVENTS

-Captain/TR need to have team rosters in by deadline set unless you have been approved for an extension by Tony or Dale
+Captain/TR need to have team rosters in by deadline set unless you have been approved for an extension by Dale

 Captain/TR should verify their teams do not need to be approved for current player eligibility (primarily pertains to NAGVA tournaments)